-Avoid getting into strife overseas when travelling with prescription and non-prescription medication
+Avoid getting into trouble overseas when travelling with prescription and non-prescription medication.

 If you need to take medication with you when going overseas, it might be subject to special conditions.
 Customs officials don’t like it when people come through with unidentified bottles of pills, so taking the right steps is critical.